abjelcic/DIRHBspeedup/README.md

 This code is a small modification of the original [DIRHB](https://www.sciencedirect.com/science/article/pii/S0010465514000836) code.

-Primary focus is on improving the routine for spectral decomposition of HFB matrix.
+Primary focus is on improving the routine for spectral decomposition of HFB matrix in the triaxial code.
 HFB matrix shows many good properties and they should be utilized.
 There are still many more improvements that can be done, e.g. faster calculation of densities in coordinate space from density matrix in configuration space or faster calculation of single particle Hamiltonian matrix h.